Dantezz025/Roblox-Fast-Flags/README.md

 ```

 ### Frame Buffer
-<small>Explnation: 0 makes white screen 1-3 makes other players have laggy movement, 4 is stable has better performance than 10 and less input lag</small>
+###### Explnation: 0 makes white screen 1-3 makes other players have laggy movement, 4 is stable has better performance than 10 and less input lag
 ```
 {
     "DFIntMaxFrameBufferSize": "4"